Q: What is Amazon EventBridge?

 Q: Can I have a target that sends events to another account?

-Q: When should I use Amazon EventBridge and when should I use Amazon SNS?
+Q: When should I use EventBridge and when should I use SNS?

-Q: Why would I integrate my SaaS application with Amazon EventBridge?
+Q: Why would I integrate my SaaS application with EventBridge?

 Q: My SaaS company would be a great event source.
 How do I get on-boarded?

-SaaS vendors interested in becoming an Amazon EventBridge partner, should follow self-service instructions at the Amazon EventBridge partner page to begin publishing events to Amazon EventBridge.
+SaaS vendors interested in becoming an EventBridge partner should follow self-service instructions at the Amazon EventBridge integrations page to begin publishing events in EventBridge.

-Q: How much effort will be required for a SaaS Partner to integrate with Amazon EventBridge?
+Q: How much effort will be required for an SaaS vendor to integrate with EventBridge?

-Partners who already support a webhook or other push-based integration mode can expect to perform less than 5 days of development to integrate with Amazon EventBridge.
+SaaS vendors that already support a webhook or other push-based integration modes might take less than five days to integrate with EventBridge.